kgashok/sortUnix/README.md

 ## Part 2 - Objectives
-  1. Make sure you know the pseudo code for the Selection Sort algorithm
+  1. Make sure you know the pseudo code (aka Python) for the Selection Sort algorithm
+    - practice the http://j.mp/selectionSortCC - Python exercise on CloudCoder

   2. Review the file selectsort.md
   3. Come prepared to share and write the algorithm on the board